Around 10% of the world population can't get clean water. Here's how you can help on World Water Day - KRDO

 WaterAid promotes clean water, reliable toilets and good hygiene.
 Through logistical, educational and policy work, the organization has provided more than 26 million people with clean water and reliable toilets since 1981.

-Charity: Water has a unique approach to investing in community-owned water projects.
-Donors select from a variety of projects and receive updates on how their donations are helping to make change.
+Charity: Water has a unique approach to investing in their water projects.
+This non profit organization works with local partners to implement sustainable, community-led water projects whose donors are always connected to their impact

 Water.org focuses on providing funding so communities can maintain access to clean water and sanitation.
 The nonprofit organization was founded by actor Matt Damon and engineer Gary White.